matiasandina/stepfinder/README.md

 > will be prompted several times and should be familiar with the
 > pipeline.

-> Although these funcitons should work for any type of 1 dimensional
+> Although these functions should work for any type of 1 dimensional
 > data, there are a good number of references to animals.
 This is
 > because the package was developed for detection of steps during
 > tracking of animal positions.